Lieutenant Colonel William McKenzie, MC, OBE - letters - 1914 - Part 3

 & the children are getting

-on & my thoughts are often
+on & my thought are often

 with you all & my daily

-prayer to God is [?]
+prayers to God is for your

-safe keeping & cheerful
+safe Keeping & cheerful

-acquiesence in His Will.
+acquiescence in His Will.

 I hope the boys are doing

-well in every way & keeping
+well in every way & Keeping

-up to the mark in their
+up in the marks in their

-obedience & doing their lessons.
+obedience & doing their lessons

 with credit to everybody.

-Tell them I am hoping great
+Tell them I am hoping

 things from them and I